-Transcripts are issued upon request from the student through the University website.
+Official transcripts are issued upon request from the student through the University website.
 The cost is \$10.00 per transcript, payable before the transcript can be released.
+Students can print unofficial transcripts from their Populi account without charge.
 All financial obligations to the University must be met before grades and transcripts can be released.